 With our incredible winter squash harvest, we’ve been cooking one every other day, so I always have some squash puree sitting around.
 When the stars aligned and I had fresh soft cow’s cheese from Creme Brulee, squash puree, AND a sunny day to bake in the Sun Oven, I jumped into action and created this sweet and spiced cheesecake (with some inspiration from Martha Stewart’s recipe).
 It was so good that I made it again a few days later so I could, um, document the recipe.
 Right.

 This is an incredibly local recipe, and I don’t necessarily expect everyone to have soft cow’s cheese, or Sweet Meat squash, or sorghum sitting around (if you do, great!), so feel free to substitute as needed.
-Ricotta and cream cheese would sub nicely for the cow’s cheese, you can use any type of pumpkin or squash you like, and the sweetener is also switchable.
+Equal parts ricotta and cream cheese would sub nicely for the cow’s cheese, you can use any type of pumpkin or squash you like, and the sweetener is also switchable.
 I like to mix everything except the eggs in the food processor, taste it until I get the seasonings and sweetness right, and then add in the eggs.

 The key to a delicious cheesecake is to let it cool thoroughly.
 The scent of this pumpkin-spicy cheesecake will make you want to cut into it immediate.
 But don’t do it.
 Wait at least 4 hours, and preferably longer before eating.
 It will be so worth the wait!